Chilantaisaurus: Description

 Chilantaisaurus was a large theropod, measuring 11 m long and weighing 2.5–4 MT.
-While Brusatte et al. (2010) estimated that Chilantaisaurus might have weighed about 6 MT based on femur length similar to that of Tyrannosaurus, Persons et al. (2020) argued that greater femoral circumference indicates the greater capacity to withstand greater locomotor loads, not greater body mass.
+While Brusatte and colleagues (2010) estimated that Chilantaisaurus might have weighed about 6 MT based on femur length similar to that of Tyrannosaurus, Persons and colleagues (2020) argued that greater femoral circumference indicates a greater capacity to withstand greater locomotor loads, not greater body mass.
+Chilantaisaurus was estimated to be 11.9 m long in a 2013 study by American paleontologists Lindsay E. Zanno and Peter J. Makovicky assuming that it was a megaraptoran.
+This indicates it was comparable in size to the other giant possible megaraptoran Siats, which was around 11.66 m long according to the same study.